amplitude/redux-query/docs/upgrade-guides/v2-to-v3.md

 - The network handler instance is no longer stored in the query reducer state.
 - The queries reducer state no longer stores the query url.
 - connectRequest has been rewritten to use hooks internally.
+- connectRequest's `withRef` option has been renamed to `forwardRef`.

 ## Action items